 The problems of efficient and fair resource allocation arise in various systems which serve many users.
 Fairness is, essentially, an abstract socio-political concept that implies impartiality, justice and equity.
 Nevertheless, in operations research it was quantified with various solution concepts.
-In this paper we have demonstrated that these solution concept may be viewed as some specific approaches to multicriteria models while direct consideration of the multicriteria models themselves may allow for a better decision support methodology.
-The equitable optimization with the preference structure that complies with both the efficiency (Pareto-optimality) and with the Pigou-Dalton principle of transfers has been used to formalize the fair solution concepts.
-Bicriteria mean-equity models to search for a compromise fair and efficient allocations have been justified under some requirements and limits on the inequality measures to be used.
-Two alternative multiple criteria models equivalent to equitable optimization have been introduced thus allowing to generate a variety of fair and efficient resource allocation pattern by possible using of the reference point approaches.
+In this paper we have demonstrated that these solution concepts may be viewed as some specific approaches to multicriteria models while direct consideration of the multicriteria models themselves may allow for a better decision support methodology.
+The equitable optimization with the preference structure that complies with both efficiency (Pareto-optimality) and the Pigou-Dalton principle of transfers has been used to formalize the fair solution concepts.
+Bicriteria mean-equity models to search for fair and efficient allocations have been justified under some requirements and limits on the inequality measures to be used.
+Two alternative multiple criteria models equivalent to equitable optimization have been introduced, thus allowing for generation of a variety of fair and efficient resource allocation patterns by the possible use of the reference point approaches.